roberttwomey/vis42-fall2025/index.md

 ## Land Acknowledgment
 This public acknowledgment serves to honor and respect Indigenous peoples and their land on which our campus resides.
 UC San Diego was built upon the territory of the Kumeyaay Nation.
 From time immemorial, the Kumeyaay people have been a part of this land.
 Today, the Kumeyaay people continue to maintain their political sovereignty and cultural traditions as vital members of the San Diego community.

+# References
+- [Code as a Creative Medium](https://mitpress.mit.edu/9780262542043/code-as-creative-medium/) by Tega Brain and Golan Levin (2021)